Operating Cumulocity DataHub

 ETL pipeline health

-The Cumulocity IoT DataHub microservice exposes an endpoint to automatically monitor the health of active offloading configurations.
+The Cumulocity DataHub microservice exposes an endpoint to automatically monitor the health of active offloading configurations.
 The ETL pipeline health can be monitored with the endpoint GET /service/datahub/scheduler/health:

 The endpoint examines the latest job executions of all jobs and classifies them: